 We are a clinical-stage biopharmaceutical company with a limited operating history.
 We do not currently have any approved products and have never generated any revenue from product sales.
-Since our inception, we have incurred significant operating losses, totaling €758.5 million of cumulative losses over the financial years 2018, 2019 and 2020.
-Our losses resulted principally from costs incurred in research and development, preclinical testing, clinical development of our product candidates as well as costs incurred for research programs, pre-commercial activities and from general and administrative costs associated with our operations.
+Since our inception, we have incurred significant operating losses, totaling EUR 257.7 million of cumulative losses over the financial years 2017, 2018 and 2019.
+Our losses resulted principally from costs incurred in research and development, preclinical testing, clinical development of our product candidates as well as costs incurred for research programs and from general and administrative costs associated with our operations.
 In addition, we expect to continue to incur significant costs associated with our listings in the United States and in Europe.
 In the future, we intend to continue to conduct research and development, preclinical testing, clinical trials and regulatory compliance activities and we intend to continue our efforts to establish a sales, marketing and distribution infrastructure.
 These expenses, together with anticipated general and administrative expenses, will result in incurring further significant losses for at least the next several years.
-We anticipate that our expenses will increase substantially if and as we execute our business plan as further set out in chapter 3 "Business" on page 70 and further and as we experience delays or encounter issues relating thereto, including failed studies, ambiguous trial results, safety issues or other regulatory challenges.
-If our losses become greater than expected, we may require additional financing than anticipated and such financing may not be available to us on acceptable terms or at all.
+Our losses, among other things, will continue to cause our working capital and shareholders' equity to decrease.
+We anticipate that our expenses will increase substantially if and as we execute our business plan as further set out in chapter 3 "Business" on page 56 and further and as we experience delays or encounter issues relating thereto, including failed studies, ambiguous trial results, safety issues or other regulatory challenges.

 To become and remain profitable, we must succeed in developing and eventually commercializing products that generate significant revenue.
 This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our product candidates, discovering and developing additional product candidates, obtaining regulatory approval for any product candidates that successfully complete clinical trials, establishing manufacturing and marketing capabilities and ultimately selling any products for which we may obtain regulatory approval.
+We are only in the preliminary stages of most of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenue that is significant enough to achieve profitability.
-For instance, even if we receive approval of and commercialize efgartigimod for the treatment of MG in the United States, we can provide no assurances that we will be able to achieve profitability based on sales in that indication alone or that we will be able to receive approval of and commercialize efgartigimod in other indications or in other countries.